akshat2412/naive-bayes-classifier-/README.md

 # Document Classification

-We build a document classifier web service in which a document is uploaded and is classified using naive bayes classifier.
+We developed a document classifier web service in which a document is uploaded and is classified using naive bayes classifier.

 ## Dataset
 We used 20news_group dataset for our classification.